Skip to main content

 1. Stay informed about changing educational policies and practices.

-• Diversify your information sources; think beyond higher education publications and consider subscribing to Diverse Issues in Higher Ed, Out Magazine, Them.us, NBC Out, the Advocate, and more.
+• Diversify your information sources; think beyond higher education publications and consider subscribing to Out Magazine, Them.us, NBC Out, and more.

-• Keep track of changes in DEI law.
-The Chronicle of Higher Education has a DEI Legislation Tracker.
+• Keep track of changes in the law.
+The Chronicle of Higher Education has a Legislation Tracker.

 • Attend meetings of your institution’s faculty senate and board of trustees or regents.
-These meetings are often open to the university community and offer insight into how leaders are navigating the political landscape.
+These meetings are often open to the university community and offer insight into how leaders navigate the current landscape.

 2. Work within your context.

-• In a school or state that restricts LGBTQ or DEI services?
+In a school or state that restricts LGBTQ+ services?

 • You are not alone.
-Some local and state laws directly prohibit schools from offering classes and services with LGBTQ or DEI-related content; however, the national anti-LGBTQ climate is having a chilling effect on LGBTQ inclusion even in states without restrictive legislation.
-Under pressure from state legislatures and university leaders, faculty and staff have been strongly encouraged to change the names of classes and academic departments that reference DEI content.
+Some local and state laws directly prohibit schools from offering classes and services with LGBTQ+ content; however, the national anti-LGBTQ+ climate is having a chilling effect on LGBTQ+ student support even in states without restrictive legislation.
+Under pressure from state legislatures and university leaders, faculty and staff have been strongly encouraged to change the names of classes and academic departments.
 Some staff have found themselves with changed titles and job descriptions or have felt their jobs are in danger of elimination.
-Seeing anti-LGBTQ sentiment impact our workplaces and professional communities is frightening and disillusioning.
-But there are still ways you can support students and create affirming community on campus.
+Seeing anti-LGBTQ+ sentiment impact our workplaces and professional communities is frightening and disillusioning.
+However, there are still ways you can support students and create an affirming community on campus.

 • Explore the support and resources offered by national organizations.
-Many organizations aren’t bound by the state laws affecting educational institutions and will continue to generate resources, provide funding, and offer support for students, faculty, and staff.
-In need of informational pamphlets, but your school can’t print them out?
+Organizations like Point Foundation aren’t bound by the state laws affecting educational institutions and will continue to generate resources, provide funding, and offer support for students, faculty, and staff.
+Are you in need of informational pamphlets, but your school can’t print them out?
 Direct students or staff to national websites.
-Seeking funding for LGBTQ student success?
+Seeking funding for LGBTQ+ student success?
 Find organizations that provide scholarships or grants to support their success.

 • Support student communities, formal and informal.
-Whether your students are in an official LGBTQ student org or an unofficial or off-campus organization, they need your help!
-Simply letting students know that you are an ally or a member of the LGBTQ community will strengthen their network of safe touchpoints on campus.
-It is also important to know your school’s policies to ensure that you and your students are not penalized for discussing LGBTQ issues on campus.
-Make sure to discuss relevant policies with students who seek your advice regarding protests or other student actions on campus.
+Whether your students are in an official LGBTQ+ student org or an unofficial or off-campus organization, they need your help!
+Simply letting students know that you are an ally or a member of the LGBTQ+ community will strengthen their network of safe touchpoints on campus.
+It is also important to know your school’s policies to ensure that you and your students are not penalized for discussing LGBTQ+ issues on campus.
+Make sure to discuss relevant policies with students who seek your advice.

-• Not in a state that restricts LGBTQ and DEI services?
+Not in a state that restricts LGBTQ+ services?

-• Make your LGBTQ community accessible to students outside of your school or state.
-Whether you offer campus resource guides for students, inclusive teaching practices for educators and administrators, or online meetings and events, broadcast that material on your website, your social media, and elsewhere.
-This will help people find help and information if LGBTQ and DEI resources are cut off at their institutions.
+• Make your LGBTQ+ community accessible to students outside of your school or state.
+Whether you offer campus resource guides for students, teaching practices for educators and administrators, or online meetings and events, broadcast that material on your website, your social media, and elsewhere.
+This will help people find help and information if LGBTQ+ resources are cut off at their institutions.

-• REMINDER: Even if titles have changed and programs have disappeared, the people who are invested in creating a diverse and inclusive learning environment are still there.
+• REMINDER: Even if titles have changed and programs have disappeared, the people who are invested in creating a welcoming learning environment where students feel like they belong are still there.

 3. Build coalitions.

 • Focus on shared commitment to student well-being to strengthen relationships with your coworkers.
-Define your shared goals for your students, focusing on outcomes and your vision of student success rather than political policy.
-By collaborating with your peers, even if you don’t see eye-to-eye when it comes to politics, you can build a coalition of change and growth within your department or school.
+Define your shared goals for your students, focusing on outcomes and your vision of student success rather than policy.
+By collaborating with your peers, even if you don’t see eye-to-eye, you can build a coalition of change and growth within your department or school.

 • Reach out to local faculty organizations such as the American Association of University Professors (AAUP).
 You can find your local Chapter on AAUP’s website.